cyclone-project/cyclone-python-pam/README.md

 The best way to debug the module is to send back information to the SSH using messages (see examples in the code) This will print the variable information into the SSH login screen.
+Also, python errors will be excepted to the auth.log file in `/var/log/auth.log`.

 For the server itself, it could be ran separately and tested as a usual Python script.